orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

-This project has been moved to a
+This project has been moved to a separate repository: https://github.com/orbitmines/library